Classic White Bread recipe made with just six simple ingredients you probably already have on hand—no need for a grocery run!

 What’s Proofing All About?

-To make Overnight White Bread, do the second proofing in the fridge overnight — around 12 hours.
-More info here!
+• To make Overnight White Bread, let it rise in the fridge for around 12 hours.
+More details here!

 Process shots of White Bread-- add more flour; mix until dough collects around the hook; knead until the dough is tacky